A bill to support the sustainable recovery and rebuilding of Nepal following the recent, devastating earthquakes near Kathmandu.

 Length: 32 pages

-This bill was introduced on January 28, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 28, 2016, in a previous session of Congress, but it did not receive a vote.

 Jul 29, 2015